pkukielka/naclports-ogre3d/README.md

 I was testing it with pepper_23.
-This port have few limitations like no cg plugin, disabled samples or GLES2 rendering system instead of GL (look at cmake flags for details) it should be good enough to get you started with Ogre and NaCL.
+This port have few limitations like no cg plugin, disabled samples or GLES2 rendering system instead of GL (look at cmake flags for details) but it should be good enough to get you started with Ogre and NaCL.

 ## External Native Client SDK Packages